Lilindon/NwuWuda/README.md

-# NwuWuda
+# C/C++ Opensources exercises
-It's a machining learning pratice program.
+This is a pratice for C/C++ Opensources.
+Let's do it!!!